-This chapter sets out the method used for the pest risk analysis (PRA) in this report.
-The Department of Agriculture has conducted this PRA in accordance with the International Standards for Phytosanitary Measures (ISPMs), including ISPM 2: Framework for pest risk analysis (2007) and ISPM 11: Pest risk analysis for quarantine pests (2013b) that have been developed under the SPS Agreement (WTO 1995).
+The department has conducted this pest risk analysis (PRA) in accordance with the International Standards for Phytosanitary Measures (ISPMs), including ISPM 2: Framework for pest risk analysis (FAO 2007) and ISPM 11: Pest risk analysis for quarantine pests (FAO 2013) that have been developed under the SPS Agreement (WTO 1995).

-Phytosanitary terms used in this PRA are defined in ISPM 5: Glossary of phytosanitary terms (FAO 2013a).
+Phytosanitary terms used in this PRA are defined in ISPM 5: Glossary of phytosanitary terms (FAO 2015).
 A glossary of the terms used is provided at the back of this report.